How to Track Social Media Engagement for Pool Brands

 Comments show deeper engagement.
 A comment takes more effort than a like, so it often signals stronger interest, curiosity, or trust.
 Comments also give you direct feedback you can use when planning future content.

 Shares extend your reach beyond your current audience.
-When someone shares your post, they are putting your brand in front of their own network.
+When someone shares your post, they put your brand in front of their own network.
 That matters when you want more visibility in a local market.

 Click-through rate shows whether your content gets people to take action.
 If a post leads to a service page, a quote request, or a blog article, clicks tell you whether the message was strong enough to move someone off the platform.